Assistant Professor of Finance, United States Naval Academy ~ F/A-18 Super Hornet Instructor & Weapon Systems Operator

 Academic Advising:

-Economics Honors Thesis Advisor to TJ Kim.
+Economics Honors thesis advisor to TJ Kim.
 Thesis: "Structural Heterogeneity and Value Implications" (Recreation of Lakonishok, et al 1994, with updated data and focus on sector-specific implications).

 Extracurricular: